 After successful completion of the course, students should be able to:

-- perform techniques used in immunology - gain skills in isolation and estimation of nucleic acids, and PCR - perform key experiments for water quality analysis and other contaminants - solve problems based on bacterial gene mapping - use statistics in analysis and interpretation of experimental data
+- perform techniques used in immunology - gain skills in isolation and estimation of nucleic acids, and PCR - perform key experiments for water quality analysis and other contaminants. - solve problems based on gene mapping and population genetics.

 Environmental Biology and Biotechnology